BlackHC/llmtracer/README.md

 ## License

-Chat Playground is licensed under AGPL3.0.
+LLMTracer is licensed under AGPL3.0.
 If you require a commercial license for any part of the project, please contact the author.

-Hopefully, this project will inspire new UX paradigms for working with LLMs in the future.

 ## Credits